delaneyj/datastar/site/static/md/guide/getting_started.md

     </div>
 </div>

-The `data-indicator` attribute can also be written with the value used as the signal name.
+The `data-indicator` attribute can also be written with signal name in the attribute value.

 ```html
 <button